 Open Innovation arises gradually; from exchanging more and more knowledge with customers or suppliers to investing in joint ventures with complementary companies or developing computer operating systems such as Linux together with the “crowd”.

 The degree of open innovation involves different business models.
 In the manufacturing industry, cooperation between companies goes from traditional cooperation through cost-based models (hourly invoicing).
-Increasingly, performance-based collaboration is occurring through performance-based models.
-In this process, more and more responsibility and risks are taken by suppliers.
+Increasingly, performance-based collaboration is occurring by means of performance-based models.
+In this process, more and more responsibility and risks in the innovation process are taken by suppliers.
 As a company you have to make strategic choices in what you want to achieve and with whom.
-The next module deals with this.
+The next module explains this in more detail.